fitbl4nk/bl4nk.kr/content/blog/Attaching to gdb with pwntools/index.md

 gdb.attach(s, gs)
 ```

-If gdb script was given to the second argument, making `breakpoints` and running `continue` can also be automated.
+The second argument takes a gdb script, so you can automate setting breakpoints and continuing execution.

 ### Set terminal
-We can set where to display the attached debugger.
+You need to configure where the attached debugger shows up.
-The `terminal` variable of `context` module decides where and how to display, you can choose whatever you want.
+Simple enough with the `context` module's `terminal` variable - just pick your preferred layout:

 ``` python
 context.terminal = ['tmux', 'splitw', '-h']     # split current window horizontally